-The company that shellfish keep, however, can be a problem.
+How you prepare shellfish, however, makes the difference.
 Shellfish are often served with melted butter or a mayonnaise-based tartar sauce.
 And shellfish are frequently battered and deep fried.
-Both actions can turn a low-fat dish into a high-fat bomb by increasing the total fat and the saturated fat.
+Both actions can turn a low-fat dish into a high-fat bomb.
 Instead, try steaming shellfish and serving with lemon and spices.

-The key to living with a shellfish allergy is to avoid all foods or products that contain shellfish.
-Make sure you read a product's label, because shellfish may be a minor ingredient.
+If you have a shellfish allergy, do not eat any foods or products that contain shellfish.
+Make sure you read a product's label.
+Shellfish may be a minor ingredient.

-The sickness is most often caused by a toxin that shellfish ingest along with the plankton they eat during certain times of the year.
-Unlike bacteria that can cause food poisoning, these toxins cannot be destroyed through cooking.
-To protect yourself, always buy from reputable seafood sellers.
+The sickness is most often caused by a toxin that the shellfish has eaten.
+These toxins cannot be destroyed through cooking.
+To protect yourself, buy seafood from good quality sellers.

-Seafood should be cooked so that the internal temperature is 145°F (63ºC).
-You will also know when seafood is cooked by doing the following:
+Seafood should be cooked so that the inner temperature is 145°F (63ºC).
+Here is how shellfish should appear when properly cooked:

 Eat Right—Academy of Nutrition and Dietetics